stanley2058/go-shorturl/README.md

 ## Run

-Remember to change `docker-compose.yaml` to fit your needs.
+Copy `.env.example` to `.env` and change the values to your own.

+To enable basic auth on APIs, set `ENABLE_BASIC_AUTH=true` in `.env`.
+Do not forget to set a username and password.

+Finally.

 ```bash
 docker-compose up -d